Upper Columbia River Lake Roosevelt Site

 Remedial Investigation and Feasibility Study

-The EPA is overseeing the RI/FS.
 The purpose of the RI is to identify the contaminants, their locations, and human health and environmental risks.
 The FS will be developed later and offer cleanup options to address contaminants found during the RI.

 Human Health Risk Assessment